marios-code-path/demo-chat/chat-core/README.md

             val kind: String
     ) : Key<T>

-Key consumers typically need just the ID, but in some issues we also want also to add metadata.
-Realistically we can implement metadata at site but that means more custom non shareable code.
-Lets see what the service actually does:
+Key consumers typically need just the ID, but I also want to add metadata.
+Realistically we can implement metadata at site by using a template so let's see what the service actually does:

 KeyServiceCassandra.kt: